 (This post is really for you if you live or work in the UK, and there may be similar arrangements if you live elsewhere)

-Travelling the world will leave you with foreign coins that are right now filling jam jars and spilling out from socks draws in your home.
-But sorting them out and getting them changed to sterling is time consuming, and won’t give you much in exchange – not much point then, hey?
+Traveling the world will leave you with foreign coins that are right now filling jam jars and spilling out from socks draws in your home.
+But sorting them out and getting them changed to sterling is time-consuming, and won’t give you much in exchange – not much point then, hey?

 To put things in perspective though, the value of unchanged foreign coins in the UK is close £1.7 BILLION.
 That is a lot of money we all leave lying around, and a lot of money that could go to charitable causes.
 I was reminded of this when I disembarked from a flight recently and was asked for my loose foreign coins, ‘for charity’.
 I didn’t have much on me coming off that flight, and I had loads of foreign coins at home.
 How could I easily give those coins to charity?

 It turns out charities can accept foreign coins as donations, even if you are not leaving an airplane.
 Search ‘donate foreign coins to charity’ in the search engine of your choice, and you should find a charity that accepts foreign coins.
 (Most of them accept notes as well.)
 The procedure for most of the charities is the same – you register to donate on their webs site, and they send you details of a deposit point where you can drop off your coins.
 This means a trip out to somewhere, hopefully, close by, but it is worth it.
 They get a donation to help their cause, and you get a receipt of the value of your donation, an empty jam jar, and a feeling of satisfaction.